Pattamundai: Etymology

 03..The weaker derivation might be, the name of the town is derived from the word "Pata" which means Canal Gate a reference to the ancient lock on Pattamundai Canal at Alva and "Munda" means head.
 It is the biggest market-hub in the whole of Kendrapara District due to its position and connectivity to Rajnagar, Aali, Rajkanika & Cuttack.Pattamundai is famous for Durga Puja.
-It is also referred to as "The Plumbing Capital Of India" as every household as got or knows someone who works as a plumber in some part of India., and now spread over to Dubai and the Arabian countries.